deployphp/deployer/UPGRADE.md

 1. Changed branch option priority

     If you have host definition with `branch(...)` parameter, adding `--branch` option will not override it any more.
-    If no `branch(...)` parameter persists, brunch will be fetched from current local git branch.
+    If no `branch(...)` parameter persists, branch will be fetched from current local git branch.

     ```php
     host('prod')